-- Read next: the Opus 4.7 vs 4.6 comparison if you are deciding whether to upgrade or not.
+• Compare next: read our Claude Opus 4.7 vs 4.6 comparison if you are deciding whether to switch from the older model.

 Pricing and access